The main items to consider when choosing a Medicare Part D plan are total costs, coverage, and any plan restrictions.

 Most Part D plans have a coverage gap, also known as the donut hole, which temporarily limits how much the plan will cover for prescription drugs.
 While not everyone will enter the coverage gap, it's important to be familiar with the limits and how much you and/or your plan will pay.

 Then, even though you're only paying maximum 25% of the price, almost the full price of the drug counts as out-of-pocket costs, which helps get you out of the coverage gap.
-Both what you pay and what the manufacturer pays (95% of the cost of the drug) counts toward your out-of-pocket.
+Both what you pay and what the manufacturer pays (95% of the cost of the drug in total) counts toward your out-of-pocket.

 To summarize, items that count toward the coverage gap include: